 For the ultimate snack on game day, lunch to feed a group, or a new easy dinner recipe, you need to make these ham and cheddar sliders.

 Sliders are one of my go-to options for easy entertaining.
 There are so many different options to choose from, and they all taste so fantastic.
+I mean, have you tried my barbecue pork sliders!?

-This is a classic appetizer that never goes out of style, and ham and cheese is one of those famous combinations that we all know and love.
+Sliders are a classic appetizer that never goes out of style, and ham and cheese is one of those famous combinations that we all know and love.

 Though I didn’t grow up eating the meat and cheese sandwiches as a kid (I was more of a turkey kind of gal), I became a BIG fan of this combination when I tried it for the first time on a warmed up croissant.